thedavecarroll/thedavecarroll.com/_pages/about.md

 Around 2009, the college adopted [Microsoft's Live@EDU][Live@EDU]{:target="_blank"}, a predecessor to Exchange Online, to provide students with "free" email and document storage.
 The easiest management of this service happened in a PowerShell (version 2) session with a snap-in.
 Once I saw the power of PowerShell, I knew that I had to learn more.
-And so, I began converting my homegrown identity management system consisting of more than 10,000 lines of VBScript and interfacing with Active Directory, SunOne LDAP, Oracle DB, MySQL, and more.
+And so, I converted my homegrown identity management system consisting of more than 10,000 lines of VBScript and interfacing with Active Directory, SunOne LDAP, Oracle DB, MySQL, and more.
+Each section of code offered new learning opportunities on how to convert VBScript to PowerShell, but ultimately they provided hands-on experience at writing PowerShell scripts and functions.

-I enjoyed wowing coworkers (and myself) with the data I could collect and collate using just a few commands of PowerShell.
+I have enjoyed wowing coworkers (and myself) with the data I could collect, collate, and control using just a few commands of PowerShell.
-It has allowed me to control the systems I manage and interface with various others.
+It has allowed me to automate the management of systems and interface with many others.
+But I posit that it has also allowed me to control my own career, or at least provided some modicum of control.

 I attempt to promote and evangelize PowerShell, helping new learners with the basics and participating in the online community as often as I can.
 I am most active on Twitter [@thedavecarroll][MyTwitter]{:target="_blank"}, but you can also find me on [LinkedIn][MyLinkedIn]{:target="_blank"}, in the [PowerShell Forums][PowerShellForums]{:target="_blank"}, and (less occasionally now) in the [r/PowerShell subreddit][PowerShellReddit]{:target="_blank"}.